UK Visa for Thai Spouse

 Obtaining your UK Marriage Visa or applying for a UK Spouse Visa for your Thai spouse can be completed in Bangkok, Thailand.
 The Visa section of the British embassy in Bangkok processes UK spouse visa application and other settlement visa applications.
 The processing time depends on the volume of UK visa Thailand applications received by the British embassy.
-A UK Spouse Visa Thailand is valid for two years and is stamped on the applicant's passport if the application is successful.
+A UK Spouse Visa Thailand is valid for two years and 9 months.

 - The parties must be 18 years old or over.

 - Both parties must have met each other and be legally married.

 - The married couple must intend to live together permanently.

 - The spouse must meet English language requirements.